 Some merchants may think tags are the ultimate organization tool for any shop.
 Product tags on Shopify were even compared to the collections.
 While both tools help you organize your inventory, tags are only viable for the backend.
 On the other hand, collections group items for users, allowing them to find related goods more easily.

 So, the comparison is ultimately pointless – both Shopify features can and should be used together.
 Neither is better because they fulfill different roles.
+Shopify Inventory Reports complement these tools by providing detailed data on stock levels and trends, ensuring seamless inventory management.

 How to create tags on Shopify?